LAAC-LSCP/ChildProject/docs/README.md

 - Validate datasets (making sure that metadata, recordings and annotations are in the right place and format)
 - Convert your raw recordings into the desired format
 - Import raw annotations (from ELAN, Praat, csv, rttm from VTC and ALICE) into our standardized format
+- Draw audio samples to annotate, based on a set of selection algorithms.
 - Add clips to an annotation pipeline in Zooniverse, and retrieve the ensuing annotations

 ## Installation